 Description: High School Concert Band is a performing ensemble made up of students in grades 9th through 12th.
-Students are either continuing their musical study from their elementary to middle school levels.
-The High School Concert Band is a group that meets three days a week for either 90 minutes each time or 45 minutes throughout the entire school year.
+Students are continuing their musical study from their elementary to middle school levels.
+The High School Concert Band is a group that meets during one block (90 minutes twice a week and 45 minutes once a week) throughout the entire school year.
 Students will prepare for several performances throughout the year including, but not limited to a Holiday and Spring Concert, and WSMA Band Festival.
 ALL concerts are MANDATORY as participation is calculated as part of the final course grade.
 Additional performance opportunities such as Veteran's Day Program, Memorial Day Program, and Commencement are also mandatory attendance and calculated into the overall grade of the student.
 Some optional opportunities such as pep bands, honor bands, jazz bands are provided throughout this course.

 Music students learn commitment as part of a team working toward a common goal.
-It is important that the performing group as a whole be a stable "team" in order to be successful.
-All students are therefore committing to the program and the performances for the entire year.
+It is important that the performing group be a stable "team" to be successful.
+All students are therefore committed to the program and the performances for the entire year.